-- 1. As cultural information points: The use of ID-MAP in selected tourist locations facilitates the public to choose the services provided, in addition to highlighting interesting places and diversifying information related to tourism.
-Information shared through AR can include cultural works as well as other interesting facts to share.
+- 1. As cultural information points The use of ID-MAP in selected tourist locations facilitates the public to choose the services provided, in addition to highlighting interesting places and diversifying information related to tourism.
+Information shared through Augmented Reality can include cultural works as well as other interesting facts to share.
 The display can also be used as a platform to educate visitors about the tourist area. - 2.
-Direction: The use of ID-MAP makes it easy for visitors to navigate rural areas and tourist attractions.
-In addition to showing directions to visitors to places they want to visit, ID-MAP can be used as a platform to promote certain destinations such as shops and community centres.
-It can be customised based on the use of pictures or suggest nearby landmarks and other places of interest that are easily recognisable by tourists. - 3.
-Local information sharing: ID-MAP can also be used for local business advertising and services.
+Direction The use of ID-MAP makes it easy for visitors to navigate rural areas and tourist attractions.
+In addition to showing directions to visitors to places they want to visit, ID-MAP can be used as a platform to promote certain destinations such as shops and community centers.
+It can be customized based on the use of pictures or suggest nearby landmarks and other places of interest that are easily recognizable by tourists.

+- 3. Local Information Sharing ID-MAP can also be used for local business advertising and services.
 This platform can help attract visitors better than printed posters or brochures.
 Local tour operators can use ID-MAP to advertise certain special offers and sales.
-While organising business activities or exhibitions this platform can be used to reach tourists to share contact information and their address, opening hours, prices, and so on.
+While organizing business activities or exhibitions this platform can be used to reach tourists to share contact information and their address, opening hours, prices, and so on.
 All this can help channel the flow of income through tourism to the whole community. - 4.
-AR: ID-MAP is accompanied by an AR feature to give an audience an interactive visual experience. - Offline networking system: An application system has been developed and equipped with a unique offline system to facilitate the process of downloading information without internet access. - 6.
-User-friendly information update method: The application software update method is designed to be user-friendly and can be handled by villagers with just a little bit of training.
+Augmented Reality ID-MAP is accompanied by an Augmented Reality feature to give an audience an interactive visual experience. - 5.
+Offline networking system An application system has been developed and equipped with a unique offline system to facilitate the process of downloading information without internet access. - 6.
+User-friendly information update method The app software update method is designed to be user-friendly and can be handled by villagers with just a little bit of training.
 Villagers will be given the training to update their village information from time to time without the need for professional assistance. - 7.
-Landmark: The existence of ID-MAP combined with the tourist information centre can be used as a landmark and increase the visibility of the village among tourists.

-8. Modular content: The contents of the ID-MAP are modular in nature and can be customised according to the customer's requirements or space requirements.
+Landmark The existence of ID-MAP combined with the Tourist Information Center can be used as a landmark and increase the visibility of the village among tourists. - 8.
+Modular Content The contents of the ID-MAP are modular in nature and can be customized according to the customer's requirements or space requirements.

 In addition to being implemented in rural areas for the tourism sector, ID-MAP can also be used as an alternative for exhibitions where digital information is provided without the need for internet access.
-This product has the potential to be implemented and commercialised in conjunction with tourism, cultural, art and heritage parties such as the Ministry of Tourism, local government bodies, community attractions centres, homestay operators and travel agencies.
-By using contemporary Visual Representation of Art, Culture and Heritage in Sarawak, the system not only provides a new means of establishing an iconic platform but also verifies the feasibility of tourist attractions based on the digital and interactive multimedia system in developing a smart village concept.
-This acts as a response towards supporting the key economic sectors within the digital economy initiatives propagated by the government of Sarawak as part of the Industrial Revolution 4.0.
-In line with government directives such as Dasar Pelancongan Negara (DPN) 2020-2030 and Dasar Kebudayaan Negara (DAKEN) 2021, this digital system may also be utilised to promote and assist the rural tourism sector.
-It also fulfills the Sustainable Development Goal 8 (SDG 8) by supporting sustainable, inclusive and viable economic growth that opens new economic prospects through the promotion of local culture and heritage in Malaysia.
+This product has the potential to be implemented and commercialized in conjunction with tourism, cultural, art, and heritage parties such as the Ministry of Tourism, local government bodies, community attractions centers, homestay operators, and travel agencies.
+By using contemporary Visual Representation of Art, Culture, and Heritage in Sarawak, the system not only provides a new means of establishing an iconic platform but also verifies the feasibility of tourist attractions based on the digital and interactive multimedia system in developing a Smart Village concept.
+This acts as a response toward supporting the key economic sectors within the Digital Economy initiatives propagated by the Government of Sarawak as part of the Industrial Revolution 4.0.
+In line with government directives such as DPN 2020-2030 and DAKEN 2021, this digital system may also be utilized to promote and assist the rural tourism sector.
+It also fulfills the eighth Sustainable Development Goal (SDG) by supporting sustainable, inclusive, and viable economic growth that opens new economic prospects through the promotion of local culture and heritage in Malaysia.